TCGV/blog/_posts/2025-04-02-anectodal-evidence-coding-productivity-with-ai.md

   <br><label style="font-size: 12px;">Figure 1.
 Upload request in Chrome's network tab</label>
 </p>

+Success!

 Wrapping Up
 ======

+This was just one of many examples where AI tools can turbocharge the time it takes to complete manual code structuring and fiddly tasks.
+This task was a great candidate because it was mostly digital plumbing, relying on high-level operations (like JPEG compression) already provided by the underlying framework.

 Several studies try to capture how much productivity AI tools can bring.
 At the end of the day, it all depends on how frequently and how well you use them in your workflows.